 A court may order a party to rectify formal defects of its written submission; e.g., if the submission is incomprehensible or incoherent.
-If the defect is not rectified, the submission will not be taken into consideration.
+If the defect is not rectified within the deadline set by the court, the submission will not be taken into consideration.
 Courts may also not take into consideration any querulous or abusive submissions.
-Generally, late or unsolicited submissions will also be disregarded.
+Generally, late submissions will also be disregarded.